BP-H/superNova_2177/README.md

 `email-validator`).
 With these installed, running `pytest` should succeed (`99 passed`).

-> **Important**
-> CI and local testing rely on these packages.
-Always run
-> `pip install -r requirements-minimal.txt` **before** invoking
-> `pre-commit` or `pytest`.
-Skipping this step triggers the simplified
-> stubs in `stubs/` and can cause numerous test failures.
+Missing packages trigger the simplified stubs in `stubs/`, which can lead to confusing test failures.

-If the packages are missing, stub implementations in `stubs/` activate automatically.
-This allows `pytest` to succeed but may not exercise the full functionality of optional modules.

 ### Real Module Dependencies